pariveda/osdupy/README.md

 With this simplicity, you are also then respnsible for reefreeshing the token as needed and re-instantiating the client with the new token.

+### AwsOsduServicePrincipalClient

+**Requires**: `boto3==1.15.*`

+Good for batch tasks that don't have an interactive front-end.
+Token management is handled with the boto3 library directly through the Cognito service.
+You have to supply additional arguments for this.

+For OSDU on AWS, this client is usually simpler than the AwsOsduClient as long as you have IAM credentials to access the necessary resources.
+You only need to provide the OSDU resource_prefix, region, and profile.

 ### AwsOsduClient

 **Requires**: `boto3==1.15.*`